loopbackio/loopback-next/docs/site/BelongsTo-relation.md

 }
 ```

-The `keyTo` attribute in the relation definition has to be stated explicitly,
+If you need to use another attribute other than the id property to be the source
-when the property of the target model for the belongsTo relation is not the id
+key of the target model (joining two tables on non-primary attribute), the
-property in the target model.
+`keyTo` attribute in the relation definition has to be stated explicitly.

 ```ts
 class Order extends Entity {